Call Us: 800-299-3770 Fax: 508-651-2674

 For a long time, I’ve been aware that Trainers don’t consider themselves Presenters.
 Whenever Trainers Warehouse tried to sell “presentation” products, our customers were clearly not into them.
 These days, as I’ve been attending a handful of conferences, I recognize t...
 Read More

-The Myth and Mystique of the Learning Pyramid
+Myth and Mystique of Learning Pyramid

-The Myth and Mystique of the Learning Pyramid
+Myth and Mystique of Learning Pyramid

 A Sane Approach to Email